David’ Census and God’s Judgment

 Then, the Lord said to him through the prophet Gad, David’s seer: “I offer you three things; choose one of them for yourself, that I may do it to you … Shall seven years of famine come to you in your land?
 Or shall you flee three months before your enemies, while they pursue you?
 Or shall there be three days’ plague in your land?” (verse 11-13).
 David answered, please let us fall into the hand of the LORD, for His mercies are great; but do not let me fall into the hand of man.
 So the LORD sent a plague upon nation and seventy thousand men died (verse 14-15).

 If David’s sin was not punished by God immediately, the whole nation would have fallen prey for pride and unbelief.
-By David taking a census, the people, following the example of their beloved king, would have put their faith in themselves and relied on their own strength rather than in God.
+By David taking a census, the people, following the example of their beloved king, would have put their faith in themselves and relied on their own strength rather than God.
 And this very sin would eventually have led to their defeat before their hostile neighboring nations.
-Therefore, the nation’s sentiment needed to be corrected by God.
+Therefore, the nation’s sentiment as well needed to be corrected by God.

 In His service,